fortran01/scrape-tpl/README.md

 - 📧 Sends beautifully formatted HTML emails with new items
 - 🆕 Shows summary of new and removed events
 - 📌 Highlights new events with badges
-- 🔄 Runs daily via Fly.io scheduling
+- 🔄 Runs daily via scheduling (GitHub Actions, Fly.io, etc.)
-- 💾 Persistent storage to track changes
+- 🗄️ PostgreSQL database for efficient data persistence
+- 🧹 Automatic data pruning to minimize database usage
 - 🚀 Containerized deployment
 - ⚡ Written in TypeScript for type safety